david-lorenzo-vargas/vanilla-js-carousel/README.md

-# Product items carousel with filters
+# Product carousel with filters

 ## Table of Contents
 1. [Description](#description)